BlackwireLabs/.github/profile/README.md

-# Blackwire Labs
+# Tracenix Labs

-Blackwire Labs is a small project focused on **embedded systems** and **microcontroller-based development**.
+Tracenix Labs is a personal project focused on **embedded systems** and **microcontroller development**.
-We build practical, efficient projects using Arduino and ESP32, with an emphasis on real-world applications.
+We build practical, hardware-driven solutions using Arduino and ESP32.

 ---